curl/curl/tests/runtests.md

 # WRITING TESTS

 The simplest way to write test cases is to start with a similar existing test, save it with a new number and then adjust it to fit.
-There's an attempt to document the test case file format in **tests/FILEFORMAT.md**.
+There is an attempt to document the test case file format in **tests/FILEFORMAT.md**.